-Evaluations should be administered for formative purposes to collect information that can be used to improve upon the timing, content, and format of information and training provided to panelists.
-Evaluations should be administered for summative purposes to ascertain whether the design and implementation of the procedures were effectively implemented and successful in accomplishing their purpose.
+Evaluations are administered for formative purposes to collect information that can be used to improve upon the timing, content, and format of information and training provided to panelists in the course of an ALS procedure.
+Evaluations are also administered for summative purposes to ascertain whether the design and implementation of the procedures were effectively implemented and successful in accomplishing their purpose.
 Information collected through evaluations is essential for establishing procedural evidence.
 Evaluations provide information to the Governing Board to inform their deliberations for setting the achievement levels.